-"As a painter, I am constantly experimenting with ways to help the viewer physiologically interact with my paintings – whether it is through sculpting thick layers of paint, infusing a painting with visceral life experiences, or manipulating color patterns like a code to unlock some latent memory from a dream.
+"As an artist, I am constantly experimenting with ways to help the viewer physiologically interact with my work – whether it is through sculpting thick layers of paint, infusing work with visceral life experiences, or manipulating color patterns like a code to unlock some latent memory from a dream.

 This process is alchemic.
 The work transcends the classical notion that a painting is an illusion of visual reality – it becomes something else.
 It lingers in your mind and slips into your bloodstream.
 Over time and multiple interactions, a bond is formed.
 You respond to the painting, and it responds to you.
 It raises or lowers your blood pressure.
 It changes, and you change.